Pitocin After Birth: Benefits, Risks, and Alternatives - Baby Chick

 Why Is Pitocin Given After Birth?

 Doctors often give Pitocin once a baby’s head and shoulders are delivered, though it may also be administered after the baby or placenta is fully delivered.
-Pitocin is given to help prevent postpartum hemorrhage, or excessive blood loss after delivery.
+Providers commonly use Pitocin to help prevent postpartum hemorrhage, or excessive blood loss after delivery.
+Pitocin is most commonly used to help reduce the risk of heavy postpartum bleeding after delivery.
 Postpartum hemorrhage occurs in up to 18 percent of deliveries, and the most common cause is uterine atony.
 Uterine atony occurs when the uterus does not contract effectively after delivery, which can lead to excessive bleeding.5,6

-Because Pitocin causes uterine contractions, providers may administer it before placental delivery to help prevent postpartum hemorrhage.
+Because Pitocin causes uterine contractions, providers may administer it before placental delivery to help reduce the risk of severe postpartum bleeding.
 It can also aid placental detachment and delivery, reducing the likelihood that the placenta will need to be removed manually.
 When Pitocin is given prophylactically, this approach is known as active management of the third stage of labor.
-This practice has been shown to reduce the risk of postpartum hemorrhage by about 60 percent.7
+The third stage of labor refers to the delivery of the placenta after your baby is born.
+Research has shown this practice can reduce the risk of postpartum hemorrhage by about 60 percent.7

 Related: Understanding Postpartum Hemorrhage and How To Recover